bistro-its-berkeley/BISTRO-Starter-Kit/docs/Introduction_transportation_problem.md

 ## What are the outputs of BEAM?

 Once all agents of the system have chosen their optimal transportation modes to attend their daily activities, the system reaches what we call an *equilibrium state*.
+Based on this equilibrium state, the simulator gives back a serie of outputs concerning the individuals and the system in general.

-The quality of the new policy-based transportation system can then be evaluated based on the new system performance over the day compared to the base-policy scenario.
-Three outputs are evaluated here:
+The quality of the new policy-based transportation system is evaluated based on the new system performance over the day compared to the base-policy scenario.
+The performance is measured thanks to a scoring function S which computes the weighted sum of three groups of outputs:

-* How much *congestion* did the agents experienced during the day?
+* How much *congestion* did the agents experience during the day?
 * What *level of service* did the transportation system offer to agents?
 * What *costs* were incurred by the city?

-These three elements are gathered and weighted in a scoring function S. The bigger the score, the more performant the system.
+The bigger the score, the more performant the system.

 ## Optimizing the policy